Lapin0t/grothendieck-cern/english.md

 stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.

-Talking with French and international collegues I realized that in general, little was known about the interesting end of Grothendieck's carrer as a mathematician.
-Most commonly one would hear that "he left academia abruptly", that "he went to live alone recluded from society" or with uncomfortable amusement that "he refused any form of publication of his later works" (how childish can this be?).
-This depolitization and "mad mathematician" trope is quite notable as his turnaround was very much in phase with the ecological and societal critics at the time (onward 1968 mobilizations).
+Talking with French and international colleagues I realized that in general, little was known about the interesting end of Grothendieck's career as a mathematician.
+Most commonly one would hear that "he left academia abruptly", that "he went to live alone secluded from society" or with uncomfortable amusement that "he refused any form of publication of his later works" (how childish can this be?).
+This depoliticization and "mad mathematician" trope is quite notable as his turnaround was very much in phase with the ecological and societal critics at the time (onward 1968 mobilizations).
 These ideas are still very relevant and active today, perhaps tagged as radical ecology.

-Recently I had these discussions again and realized that an english translation of this talk was nowhere to be found online.
+Recently I had these discussions again and realized that an English translation of this talk was nowhere to be found online.
 The following aims to correct this fact.
 Please send me any mistake you can find and feel free to reproduce the translation with or without attribution to me.
 Copyright of the original audio